A researcher in a white lab coat returns a fossil to a shelf in a row of compact shelving

 “There is no place on Earth like La Brea Tar Pits.
 It is fitting to honor my husband Samuel Oschin’s legacy by supporting science and research in the heart of Los Angeles, a city he helped to develop and shape,” said Lynda Oschin, Chairman of the Board and Secretary of the Mr. and Mrs. Samuel Oschin Family Foundation.
 “Sam and I started the foundation in order to inspire future generations by supporting organizations that deepen our understanding of the world around us.
 Through this work, I know the lessons of Ice Age Los Angeles will inspire countless scientists and young students here and globally.”

 The Samuel Oschin Global Center for Ice Age Research encompasses research, excavation, scientific analysis, academic publishing, and collections management.
 The new center's impact and work will be woven into the landscape of Hancock Park, integrated into the George C. Page Museum, and infused into every Tar Pits program, driving the visitor experience and reaching global audiences.
-Indigenous communities within the Los Angeles Basin will serve as integral co-developers of research and educational programs.
+Indigenous communities within the Los Angeles Basin will serve as integral co-developers of exhibitions and educational programs.

 A scientist scanning a skull using advanced looking equipment Samuel Oschin Global Center for Ice Age Research